- Research Associate – The Field Museum, Chicago, 2009–Current.

 - Systematic diversity, evolution, and ecology of litter decomposing fungi in the Omphalataceae and Marasmiaceae.

 Upon considering that less than 2% of all fungi have been described, it should be clear that biologists have an insufficient understanding of their biology and ecological contributions.
-It is necessary to address gaps in our knowledge of fungal biodiversity in order to effectively engage in issues of conservation and recognize new and important questions in fungal biodiversity.
+It is necessary to address gaps in our knowledge of fungal diversity in order to effectively engage in issues of conservation and recognize new and important questions in fungal biology.
 The value of describing such diversity is emphasized in the fact that fungi represent multi-cellular eukaryotic organisms that interact with the environment on the molecular level.
 Unlike prokaryotes, fungi have a larger genetic ‘toolbox’ with which to interact with the microbial universe.
 No other group of organisms has the capacity to manipulate molecules with as much originality and diversity as fungi.
 As a result, fungi play a significant role in our understanding of symbiotic interactions, nutrient cycling, and the overall conservation of plant communities and ecosystems.

 My research explores questions of fungi biodiversity on multiple scales.
 I use my training in classical taxonomy to describe new species of fungi and refine our understanding of fungal taxonomic diversity.
-This research is complements my expertise in molecular systematics and phylogenetics.
+This research complements my expertise in molecular systematics and phylogenetics.
 The ever-expanding growth in phylogenetic analysis allow me to test hypotheses regarding the evolution and ecology of fungi.
 I am currently expanding my research into population genetics, in order to study the selective forces that shape fungal biodiversity and evolution.

 Wilson A. W., Wickett N., Grabowski P., Fant J., Borevitz J., Mueller G. M. 2015.
 Examining the efficacy of a genotyping-by-sequencing technique for population genetic analysis of the mushroom Laccaria bicolor and evaluating whether a reference genome is necessary to assess homology.
 Mycologia 107(1): 9 pages. http://www.mycologia.org/content/early/2014/10/30/13-278.abstract